njamaleddine/django-csvtojson/README.md

 # django-csvtojson

 ### A CSV to Django initial_data JSON converter.

-Generates an initial_data.json from a csv file for use with Django migrations.
+django-csvtojson Generates an initial_data.json from a csv file for use with Django migrations.

-Simplifies data entry for entering a large quantity of objects to your Django app models.
+Simplifies data entry for entering a large quantity of objects to your Django app.

-No installation necessary, just run the script with a few parameters and a formatted csv.

-**Note**
+**Caveats:**

 At this time django-csvtojson does not support creating foreign key relations with other models.

 ### Using the script from the command line: